Fitch settles lawsuit over ratings of debt vehicle

 Plaintiffs in the case are seeking $70 million of compensatory damages, Moody’s has said in a regulatory filing.

 IKB had entered a confidential settlement with the investors in June 2012.
-The remaining defendants include Morgan Stanley, S&P parent McGraw Hill Cos MHP.N and Moody’s Corp (MCO.N).
+The remaining defendants include Morgan Stanley, S&P parent McGraw Hill Cos and Moody’s Corp.

 A separate case also naming Moody‘s, S&P and Morgan Stanley is scheduled for a May 6 trial before the same judge over their roles with a different structured investment vehicle, known as Cheyne.
 Investors are seeking $638 million in damages in that case.